Foto: Hannah Nguyen

 Foto: Mira Pritika Magnussen

-With the growing global integration of companies, their area of responsibility for the ecological, social, and human rights impacts associated with their activities are part of discussions in societies and politics.
-Transparency, traceability, and compliance with sustainability standards are requirements that investors, consumers, supervisory authorities, and environmental and human rights groups demand in the form of corporate due diligence reporting.
-For example, consumers and consumer associations are increasingly demanding information about the conditions under which goods are manufactured.
-Production conditions thus become part of the product quality.
+With the growing economic integration of companies globally, their area of responsibility for the ecological, social and human rights impacts associated with their activities are part of discussions in societies and politics.
+Transparency, traceability and compliance with sustainability standards are requirements that future oriented companies have to address.

 This summer school course will address the following topics: